 Like many hikers, I take photos, but at first my pictures featured the hike or the people I was hiking with.
 Still, sometimes the wildflowers were too gorgeous to pass up.
 It struck me that my photos could help others identify flowers they come across.
 I added the “Nature” tab to this web site.
 My presentation wasn’t systematic but I had so few images to share, it wouldn’t be a challenge to look through all of them.

 My haphazard approach broke down in the spring of 2020—because of the Covid-19 pandemic, of all things.
 New Mexico’s stay-at-home order allowed an exception for neighborhood walks, and on most mornings I ventured out.
 As explored my neighborhood on foot, I realized how many wild species live with me.
 To help keep myself busy, I began to document those species with my camera.
-In June 2020 I began paying more attention to formal taxonomy.
-The reorganization is something I do in spare moments, so it’s likely to take months.
+In June 2020 I began paying more attention to formal taxonomy, because it's a great way to organize large amounts of biological information (who'd a thunk).

 I never intended to take so many nature photos, or to learn so much about New Mexico’s wild species.
 I was a hiker, not a natural history buff.
 I told myself that I could be pleased by the beauty of a flower without knowing its name.
 But having dabbled in natural history, I’m hooked.
 I enjoy learning more about how my favorite planet actually works.
 I hope I can help a few people with their efforts to do the same.

-The revised nature photo pages will reflect three of my preferences.
+The nature photo pages reflect three of my preferences.

 I hope you enjoy the nature photos I post, and learn from them.
 I also hope that if you spot a mistake, you’ll let me know.
 I’m learning as I go, and I can use all the help anyone cares to provide.